-Tutorial on venemous snakes with Jules Sylvester of Reptile Rentals for The Good Trekker series
+Tutorial on venemous snakes with Jules Sylvester of Reptile Rentals for the Good Trekker, Safe Climber series

 Highlighting the work of nonprofit organizations in Nepal through our Musa Masala website

-Promotional film for the Wongchu Sherpa Memorial Hospital
+Promotional film for the Wongchhu Sherpa Memorial Hospital

 Promoting and helping to sponsor women’s climbing in Nepal